wh-iterabb-it/katelibby/README.md

 `!help`     - displays a help message

-`!mtastatus`- Gets MTA status of subway
+`!trainstatus`- Gets status of MTA subway and LIRR trains

 `!w `       - Returns weather from underground weather,  !w only allows 500 calls a day and 10 a minute